 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Jemez Springs Domestic Water Association, basic financial statements, and the budgetary comparison statements.
 The accompanying supplemental schedule of pledged collateral is presented for purposes of additional analysis and is not a required part of the basic financial statement.
-The Supplemental information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as Mystone Accounting, LLC August 20, 2010
+The Supplemental information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.

+Kuystone Accounting, LLC